 In order to rethink and reconstruct the concept of social entrepreneurship, we had to engage in a process where many ideas and beliefs had to be both dismantled as well as rebuilt.
 As a starting point, we had to reevaluate the idea that entrepreneurship projects with a social focus are almost impossible to accomplish, as from a financial point of view they are hard to sustain.
 As we learned and put into practice at the 4th Innovation and Social Entrepreneurship workshop: “Das Soziale new gestalten: Soziale Unternehmungen, Bildung und Migration”, social entrepreneurship projects are developed and later implemented by following a detailed process where the financing is one of the most important steps.
 In fact, the financing is considered a necessary requirement for a project to come into existence.

 Secondly, social entrepreneurship goes beyond a social cause, such a project has the objective of solving a determined social issue that affects the well-being of certain groups of people, communities and/or the society as a whole.
 In this vein, a very specific problem with a very specific set of actors have to be clearly identified and mapped.
 The identification and mapping processes are fundamental pieces of a project as they set its mission, vision, objectives and most importantly, recognition.
-One of the most difficult, but crucial challenges for a social entrepreneur is to build the case for a social issue she or he aims to solve.
-While entrepreneurs carry out product and market research, social entrepreneurs have to engage in a thorough research process to prove that a certain social issue exists and that there are people negatively affected by it.
+One of the most difficult but crucial challenges for a social entrepreneur is to build the case for a social issue she or he aims to solve.
+While entrepreneurs carry out product and market research, social entrepreneurs have to engage in a thorough research process to prove that a certain social issue exists, and that there are people negatively affected by it.
 Believe us when we tell you that in order to prove the existence of a social issue, numbers are very important, and become one of the key aspects of a social entrepreneurship project.

 Consecutively, the “social” in the social entrepreneurship concept, is not only about the people affected by a social problem, but it is also about those who believe in the significance of a certain issue enough to be willing to finance it.
 In this regard, a very important distinction has to be made: target group and client.
 In the world of entrepreneurship, most projects have the same target group and client, and hence do not need to make any distinction.
 However, in the sphere of social entrepreneurship, this distinction is paramount.
-An easy way to explain the aforementioned distinction is that the target group is the conglomerate of people for which the project is developed, the people whose lives will be enhanced by the product or service the project provides; whereas the client is a person, organization, institution or community that finances the project, in other words, the actor or actors that pay the bills.
+An easy way to explain the aforementioned distinction is that the target group is the conglomerate of people for which the project is developed, the people whose lives will be enhanced by the product or service the project provides; whereas the client is a person, organization, institution or community that finances the project, in other words the actor or actors that pay the bills.
 When reconstructing the concept of social entrepreneurship, this factor is of significance as it is the first step to secure the financing for a project.

 Lastly, social entrepreneurship entails more than creating projects, it is about developing and implementing businesses.
-In other words, social entrepreneurship can be understood as the process of creating socially-oriented firms.
+In other words, social entrepreneurship can be understood as the process of creating socially oriented firms.
 In this regard, the process of building a socially oriented firm follows a similar path as the other types of firms do: i) find a problem; ii) ascertain; iii) establish effect mechanisms; iv) define a business model; and v) present and develop.

 Putting theory into practice: the creation of Migmap

 Throughout the course of the workshop, with the support of our mentors as well as with the help of our fellow participants, our team created Migmap.
-Migmap is a project focused on responding to the migration issue in Germany, aiming to reduce the number of college dropouts among international students and achieve higher levels of inclusion in German universities.
+Migmap is a project focused on responding to the migration issue in Germany, aiming to reduce the number of college dropouts among international students, and achieve higher levels of inclusion in German universities.
 Our research showed that the latter represents a considerable issue for state universities in Germany as the dropouts cost them thousands of euros each year.
-Furthermore, it is important to consider that international students in Germany have a 1,8% higher risk of dropping out of their university studies [i].
+Furthermore, it is important to consider that international students in Germany have a 1,8% higher risk of dropping out from their university studies (IZA, 2018)1.
 The three main reasons behind the higher dropout rates are: i) Difficulty in learning culture/system; ii) German culture; iii) Insecurity through administrative processes with German public authorities.
 Based on this, we created Migmap, a personalized mentor and coaching program for international students aimed at supporting and guiding them to overcome the aforementioned challenges and give them the tools and skills they need to finish their university studies.

 Furthermore, thanks to Migmap we could show our fellow German participants all the challenges we, as international students, have to overcome to succeed in our endeavor as Master of Public Policy candidates at a German university.
-It not only helped us to develop more empathy towards each other but also turned this workshop into an enriching multicultural experience.
+It not only helped us to develop more empathy towards each other, but also turned this workshop into an enriching multicultural experience.

 Beyond the workshop: a cultural experience